-FIRE 2362 FIRE COMPANY OFFICER
+FIRE 2663 FIRE COMPANY OFFICER

 The course identifies the requirements necessary to perform the duties of a first line supervisor.
-This course introduces the student to the basic concepts of management and supervision by concentration on such topics as Organizational Structure, Communication Skills, Human Resource Management, Public Relations, Planning, Emergency Service Delivery and Safety.
-On successful conclusion of the course, students are eligible to sit for the IFSAC Fire Officer I certification exam.
+This course introduces the student to the basic concepts of management and supervision by concentration on such topics as Organizational Structure, Communication Skills, Human Resource Management, Public Relations, Planning, Emergency Service Delivery and Safety, and Application of Professional Ethical Standards.